oyranos-cms/oyranos-cms.github.io/wiki/Concepts.md

 is up to the system to follow a rule, which makes the colour data unambiguous.

--   leave it as is for viewing, and interprete as follows below
+-   leave it as is for viewing, and interpret as follows below
-    -   pos:
+    -   pros:
         -   signal that untagged data are unknown
     -   cons:
         -   ambiguous across platforms